Houses of John Taylor

 Six of John Taylor's families lived in a row of houses known as "Taylor Row".
 The picture above shows two of the houses that comprised the row.
 John Taylor didn't spend much time living in any of his houses.
 He spent the last years of his life, and most of his presidency, evading capture by federal troops and marshals for practicing plural marriage.
 John Taylor died in 1887 while staying at the farmhouse of Ben Rouche in Kaysville, Utah.

-John Taylor's presidency is noted for canonizing The Pearl of Great Price, leading the church while in seclusion for polygamy, dedicating the Logan Temple and organizing the primary organization for the kids of the church.
+John Taylor's presidency is noted for canonizing The Pearl of Great Price, leading the church while in seclusion for polygamy, dedicating the Logan Temple and organizing the primary organization for the children of the church.